seanastricker/GauntletSim/docs/brainlift.md

 ## Daily Progress Updates
 *A log of daily activities, achievements, and blockers.*

+### Recent Development Sprint
+- **Goal:** Implement a fully functional character selection screen and ensure the chosen character is used in-game.
+- **Accomplishments:**
+  - **Character Creation UI:** Overhauled the scene to include a background image and a new UI section for sprite selection, featuring a preview area and next/previous buttons.
+  - **Sprite Selection Logic:** Implemented GDScript logic to load a list of available character sprites (including the original `sean` sprite and new `matt` and `radin` sprites) and allow the user to cycle through them.
+  - **Data Persistence:** Created a `PlayerData` singleton to store the player's chosen name and sprite path, successfully passing the selection from the creation scene to the main game scene.
+  - **Dynamic Sprite Loading:** Updated the `Player` script to dynamically load the selected spritesheet and generate the necessary `SpriteFrames` and `AtlasTexture` resources at runtime.
+- **Challenges:** Faced significant challenges with animation coordinates and automated tooling, which required extensive debugging.
+- **Plan for Tomorrow:** Continue with core gameplay development, potentially focusing on expanding NPC interactions or implementing new stat-influencing activities.

 ### YYYY-MM-DD
 - **Today's Goal:** ...
 - **Accomplishments:** ...